simondotm/nx-firebase/docs/nx-firebase-v2-migration.md

 * OR, if you migrated by creating a new firebase application, you can now simply delete the old v1 Firebase application project

-See the [Nx-Firebase project schemas](./nx-firebase-project-structure.md) document for more information about the v2 plugin generators project layouts.
+Check the [Nx-Firebase project schemas](./nx-firebase-project-structure.md) document for more information about the v2 plugin generators project layouts.

 ## 5. Library updates